Clovis, New Mexico jail break: Additional arrests

 After her media statement, Hester England was interviewed again and told of her grandson's confession.
 She then confessed that she previously lied to officers and had in fact seen the two men.
 Hester claimed she heard Asha Currey talking with two men outside Hester's home, and said she came outside to find England and McClendon.
 Hester said she knew they escaped from jail because "it was obvious."
 She claimed she told them to turn themselves in, but England said he was not going back to jail.
 He gathered clothes from the house and left.
-Hester said she did not tell police because she loved her son, but admitted she should have told them about McClendon, who she knew was charged with murder.
+Hester said she did not tell police because she loved her son, but admitted she should have told them about McClendon, whom she knew was charged with murder.

 On August 28, England was arrested on charges of harboring or aiding a felon and obstructing an officer, and was released on a $6,000 bond.
 Hester England and Asha Currey both faced up to 12 years in prison.
 Tiffany Wallace, McClendon's 18-year-old girlfriend, said she had a dresser drawer full of McClendon's clothing in her bedroom, but that it was gone now.
 She expects McClendon took them, but she denied having seen him.
 Wallace was not charged with any crimes.